OpenWebconcept/owc-zgw-api/docs/getting-started/clients.md

 > [!IMPORTANT]
 > Decos JOIN has a custom implementation of the `ApiCredentials` class.
 Use the `OWC\ZGW\Clients\DecosJoin\ApiCredentials` class to correctly set the client secret for the ZRC component.

 Add any Zaaksysteem client through the `addClient()` method on the `ApiClientManager`.
+It requires:

+- a unique name, e.g. 'my-oz-client',
-It requires an unique name, a fully qualified class name and both `ApiUrlCollection` and `ApiCredentials` classes.
-For example:
+- a fully qualified class name of the client implementation,
+- the `ApiUrlCollection` instance,
+- and the `ApiCredentials` instance.

 ```php
 use OWC\ZGW\ApiCredentials;